doctorfree/Asciiville/markdown/asciiville.1.md

 *Terminal/Command options:*

 **-c 'command'**
 : Indicates run 'command' in selected terminal window.
-If *command* is one of the special keywords (*maps*, *moon*, *search*, *speed*, *twitter*, *weather*) then display a map, the phase of the Moon, perform a web search, perform a speed test, run the command line twitter client, or display a weather report.
+If *command* is one of the special keywords (*maps*, *moon*, *search*, *speed*, *translate*, *twitter*, *weather*) then display a map, the phase of the Moon, perform a web search, perform a speed test, run the `got` text based translation tool, run the command line twitter client, or display a weather report.

 **-d**
 : Indicates use disk usage analyzer as command